 Flor and Nico arrived at Stoke Bus Station from York, although they’re actually in the middle of a mammoth tour of Europe, having originally left their home in Buenos Aires some time ago.

 Eventually, boredom got the better of me, so I left Helen in the car and wandered into the station concourse.
-As luck would have it, or was is just long dormant skill I wasn’t aware of, I immediately stumbled over a couple hauling huge bags.
+As luck would have it, or was it just a long dormant skill I wasn’t aware of, I immediately stumbled over a couple hauling huge bags.

 A quick handshake and a bit of continental cheek kissing had them settled into the car and on the way back home.

-Although Nico bore a striking resemblance to Fernando Alonso it was clear his skill set lay elsewhere other than driving fast cars.
+Although Nico bore a striking resemblance to Fernando Alonso, it was clear his skill set lay elsewhere other than driving cars fast.

-Having been found guilty of prematurely counting our chickens, it seems a total redesign is now needed, which leaves us at the point of still not really knowing what’s going to happen, or how much it’s ultimately going to cost us.
-Unfortunately though we suspect there may be arms and legs involved.
+Having been found guilty of prematurely counting our chickens, it seems a total redesign is now needed, which leaves us at the point of still not really knowing what’s going to happen or how much it’s ultimately going to cost us.
+Unfortunately, we suspect there may be arms and legs involved.

-This sounded like a lovely idea, so suggested we went out and bought the ingredients needed.
+This sounded like a lovely idea, so suggested we go out and buy the ingredients needed.
 Bearing in mind this was only for the 4 of us, the inclusion of seven lemons and ten eggs left us both somewhat aghast.
 Nevertheless, we delivered the requested ingredients and waited for Flor, who’d worked as a pastry chef in the past, to do her thing.